jirutka/ssh-ldap-pubkey/README.md

 older version and can’t upgrade, for whatever weird reason, use [openssh-lpk] patch instead.

-Setup LDAP server
+Set up LDAP server
 ------------------

 Just add the [openssh-lpk.schema] to your LDAP server, **or** add an attribute named `sshPublicKey` to any existing schema which is already defined in people entries.
 That’s all.

-Note: Presumably, you’ve already setup your LDAP server for centralized unix users management, i.e. you have the [NIS schema](http://www.zytrax.com/books/ldap/ape/nis.html) and users in LDAP.
+Note: Presumably, you’ve already set up your LDAP server for centralized unix users management, i.e. you have the [NIS schema](http://www.zytrax.com/books/ldap/ape/nis.html) and users in LDAP.